um-grex/grex-docs/content/english/software/_index.md

 Fortunately, most HPC systems, and Grex is no exception, come with a pre-installed, curated software stack.
 This section covers how to find the installed software, how to access it, and what options you have if some of the software you need is missing.
 -->

-In HPC, "software" typically refers to scientific and engineering codes for computation, data processing, and visualization -— rather than common businness IT applications like web services or email clients.
-Without software to run workloads, HPC systems would be of little use!
+In HPC, "software" typically refers to scientific and engineering codes for computation, data processing, and visualization -— rather than common business IT applications like web services or email clients.
+Without software to run workloads, HPC systems would be of little use.
 Development tools and libraries used to build HPC applications are also considered to be "software".

-Fortunately, most HPC systems—including Grex—come with a curated set of pre-installed software.
+Fortunately, most HPC systems, including Grex, come with a curated set of pre-installed software.
 This section explains how to find, access, and manage HPC software, and what to do if some software item you need is missing.

 ## How software is installed and distributed
 ---